How to Sign Up for Medicaid in NC: Quick and Easy Steps

 • Utility bills

-The more info you can provide upfront, the smoother the process will go.
+The more info you can provide right off the bat, the smoother the process will go.

-Will Medicaid in NC take a peek at my bank account when I apply?
+Will Medicaid in NC look at my bank account when I apply?

-This includes checking your bank accounts and other assets.
+Yes, they’ll take a peek at your financial situation, which includes your bank accounts and other assets.

-They just need to make sure you meet the eligibility requirements.
+But don’t worry—they’re just making sure you meet the eligibility requirements.

 Is there a specific income cap for Medicaid eligibility in this state?

-NC doesn’t have a single income limit for Medicaid.
+North Carolina doesn’t have a one-size-fits-all income limit for Medicaid.

-It depends on factors like your age, family size, and if you’re pregnant or have a disability.
+It varies based on your age, family size, and whether you’re pregnant or disabled.

-As a rough guide, a family of four might qualify if they make less than about $3,000 a month.
+As a rough idea, a family of four might qualify if they earn under about $3,000 a month.

 What are the steps for getting a child on Medicaid in North Carolina?

-Getting your kid on Medicaid in NC is pretty straightforward:
+Getting your kid on Medicaid is pretty straightforward:

 1. Gather your family’s income info and the child’s birth certificate.